 I also made my way to the beaches which looked really amazing and had a swim, and I walked around the old town of Larnaca: a beautiful area.
 I enjoyed visiting the Mausoleum, or church of St. Lazarus.
 And then I went and had some food.
-You can do a decent sandwich or meal for something like 3 Euros or US $7.
-I was happy to be in somewhere a bit cheaper than Israel, certainly cheaper than Tel Aviv.
+I was happy to be somewhere a bit cheaper than Israel, certainly cheaper than Tel Aviv.

 I really enjoyed talking to Kim and her boyfriend.
 My plan after that was to go camping somewhere adventurous.

 I travelled west, and went on a 14 km hike along the Atalante (or Atalanti) Trail near Troodos.
 Troodos is in the main mountain range of Cyprus, and close to the highest mountain on the island, Mount Olympos (1,994 metres).
 This is not the same as the Mount Olympus which is the abode of the classical Greek gods.
 That Olympus is on the Greek mainland.
 Still, the names would seem to be related.